nycdotnet/TSqlFlex/InstallationInstructions.md

 #install the latest version of T-SQL Flex
 choco install tsqlflex -pre

-#install a specific version of T-SQL Flex
+#install a specific version of T-SQL Flex  (in this case, v 0.0.11)
 choco install tsqlflex -pre -version 0.0.11

 #upgrade T-SQL Flex (only if you installed it via Chocolatey)